-Furthermore, and in all instances, the President shall not cause nor allow any practice, activity, decision, or operation which is in violation of the Bylaws of the Association, commonly accepted business practices, professional ethics or which is imprudent or unlawful, except where Unitarian Universalist principles, as set forth in the Bylaws, are at risk.
+Furthermore, and in all instances, neither the President, nor any person acting in the President’s stead, shall cause or allow any practice, activity, decision, or operation which is in violation of the Bylaws of the Association, commonly accepted business practices, professional ethics or which is imprudent or unlawful, except where Unitarian Universalist principles, as set forth in the Bylaws, are at risk.

 2.1 Treatment of People: With respect to interactions with people, the President shall not cause or allow conditions, procedures, or decisions that are unsafe, undignified, disrespectful, unnecessarily intrusive, or oppressive.